Ashish-Rayalwar/3DShop/README.md

 ### GET /File

-- Returns all products in the collection that aren't deleted.
+- Returns all files in the collection that aren't deleted.

   - **Filters**
     - Size (The key for this filter will be 'title')